 When a home seller would rather not have a lockbox, they are more likely to be home to let people in, meaning they will talk to buyers and buyer's agents.
 That almost always spells trouble.

-Agents who are REALTORS® are not allowed to talk to the seller in a manner that would be deemed unethical or as interference.
-Not every agent is a REALTOR®.
-However, even an innocent question could turn into a complicated answer, some of which could affect the seller in a bad way.
+Agents who are REALTORS® are not allowed to talk to the seller in a manner that would be deemed unethical.
+However, not every agent is a member of the National Association of REALTORS®.
+Even an innocent question could turn into a complicated answer, some of which could affect the seller in a bad way.

 Sellers never think they are saying anything that could come back to bite them.
 They want to be friendly and informative and helpful.
-I can tell them to keep their mouths shut but it doesn't do any good.
-Instead, I suggest they say, "Please discuss that with my agent," as a way to defuse and deflect questions.
-They can also let the buyer and the buyer's agent know that they are not being impolite but their listing agent has advised them to not answer any questions, whatsoever.
+But they can refer all questions to their agent, and let the buyer and the buyer's agent know their listing agent has advised them not to answer any questions, period.

 Here are questions that can cause problems in a transaction if the seller talks to the buyer about them:

 - How long have you lived in the house?
 If you've lived in the home for only a few years, the buyers might think you're selling because the home isn't what you thought it would be when you bought it; that something is wrong with it.
 If you've lived in the home for a long time, buyers think you have so much equity that you don't know what to do with it.

 - How many offers have you received?
 If you have received a lot of offers and your home is not sold, buyers will wonder if there is something wrong.
 If you haven't received any offers, they will also think there is something wrong.
 You don't win anything by answering this question.